Vehicle collision results in power outage impacting thousands in Memorial Boulevard area - Port Arthur News

 The cause of the vehicle collision and condition of the driver are not immediately known.

 At least 2,100 customers in the shopping area were impacted, with about 1,180 still without power as of 2:29 p.m., according to Entergy.
+The number of outages went down to 105 as of 4:11 p.m.

-Memorial High School was among establishments still impacted.
+Memorial High School was among establishments that were impacted.

 Power has been restored at the Medical Center of Southeast Texas.